natewalck/ohaibot/README.md

 Please note that this bot is meant to run in privacy mode.
 You can enable privacy mode for your own bot by talking to @BotFather: https://telegram.me/BotFather?setprivacy

-If you want to run this code for your own bot, create a second file `config.py` and add your own token:
+If you want to run this code for your own bot, add your bot token and any static keyword/url pairs you want to ohaibot.json.

-    token = 'your_token_here'